jsnpg/jsnpg/README.md

 ```

 # Performance
-With the demand for faster JSON parsers, research has been made into the performance
-issues.
-The biggest bottleneck is parsing and formatting floating point numbers and
-significant improvements have been made in this area.

-Much of the state of the art parsing code is open source and freely available.
+Much of the state of the art JSON parsing code is open source and freely available.
 Jsnpg's floating point parsing and formatting has been taken from these projects
 and modified from C++ to C.  Author copyright and license details can be
 found in the [LICENSE](https://github.com/jsnpg/jsnpg/blob/master/LICENSE).